 The Three Big Threats To Data-Driven Businesses

-The modern data-driven business
+The modern, data-driven business

 Outsource the risk

-This type of arrangement also offers the best solution for maintaining the operation of critical business applications as well.
-Should your physical office or primary site fail for some reason, this added redundancy means that staff can still access and utilise critical data and applications.
-In many cases, the switching from primary to secondary site can occur almost instantaneously, leading to little if any effective business downtime.
+This type of arrangement also offers the best solution for maintaining the operation of critical business applications.
+Should your physical office or primary site fail for some reason, added redundancy means staff can still access and utilise critical data and applications.
+In many cases, switching from the primary site to a secondary one can occur almost immediately, leading to little, if any, business downtime.

 Leaving the protection of physical threats to a company like Vocus means your staff have more time and resources available for other projects.
 If you'd like to explore your security options, we're here to help.